 Cougar Counseling & Psychological Services is located in the Learning Resource Center and offers a range of mental health services for current Barton Students and Employees.
 Counseling sessions are available to help students cope with personal and academic stressors associated with college life and to treat mental health concerns, such as anxiety and depression.
 All services are provided in a supportive and confidential atmosphere.
-Counseling may vary from a brief, solution-focused approach to a more in-depth approach based on student need.
-The approach or treatment plan is a collaborative effort with the student and determined on a case-by-case basis.
+Counseling may vary from a brief, solution-focused approach to a more in-depth approach based on student needs.
+The approach or treatment plan is a collaborative effort with the student and is determined on a case-by-case basis.

 For more information, see Scheduling an Appointment tab below.

-Jacquelyn Maser, LPC
+Jacquelyn Maser, LPC |

 Mental Health Urgent, Emergent and After Hours